Beanie Feldstein

 Beanie Feldstein Bio

-Elizabeth Greer Feldstein, known professionally as Beanie Feldstein, is an American actress and singer whose work spans film, television and the Broadway stage.
-She first gained public recognition for supporting and starring roles in the comedy Neighbors 2: Sorority Rising (2016) and the comedy-drama Lady Bird (2017), and received broad critical notice for her starring turn in the coming-of-age comedy Booksmart (2019).
-Feldstein has also established a stage profile with a Broadway debut in Hello, Dolly! and a later leading casting in the 2022 revival of Funny Girl.
+Elizabeth Greer Feldstein, known professionally as Beanie Feldstein, is an American actress and singer born on June 24, 1993, in Los Angeles, California.
+She first rose to public attention for her work in the comedy film Neighbors 2: Sorority Rising (2016), the comedy-drama Lady Bird (2017), and the high school comedy Booksmart (2019), the last of which earned her a Golden Globe Award nomination for Best Actress in a Motion Picture – Comedy or Musical.
+In addition to her film work, Feldstein has built a respected stage career, making her Broadway debut in the 2017 revival of Hello, Dolly! and later starring as Fanny Brice in the 2022 revival of Funny Girl.

 Early Life and Background